 Cured castings are:

 Vibrant colors and color effects are achieved by adding pigment dispersions.

 For Best Results: Bubble elimination is best achieved by pressure casting.
-After pouring the mixed compound, the entire casting assembly (mold, dam structure, etc.) is placed in a pressure chamber and subjected to 60 PSI (4.2 kg/cm2) air pressure for at least two hours prior to heat curing.
+After pouring the mixed compound, the entire casting assembly (mold, dam structure, etc.) is placed in a pressure chamber and subjected to 60 PSI (4.2 kg/cm2) air pressure for full cure time prior to heat curing.

 Because no two applications are quite the same, a small test application to determine suitability for your project is recommended if performance of this material is in question.

 IMPORTANT: Shelf life of product is reduced after opening.
 Remaining product should be used as soon as possible.
 Immediately replacing the lids on both containers after dispensing product will help prolong the shelf life of the unused product.
 XTEND-IT™ Dry Gas Blanket (available from Smooth-On) will significantly prolong the shelf life of unused liquid urethane products.

 Watch Milo solve an extremely difficult mold making challenge!

 Clear resin performs best when the material is vacuumed before pouring, this tutorial video outlines the steps for degassing.

 How you can replicate a tail light lens of any car using optically-clear resin.

 Milo shows how to rotocast a clear object using Crystal Clear™ 202 urethane resin